Search the Handbook

 4. Upon the culmination of the phased retirement agreement, the participating employee shall immediately retire.

-5. Employees having retired upon completion of a phased retirement agreement shall not be precluded from re-employment with a Regents institution on a post-retirement basis.
+5. Employees having retired upon completion of a phased retirement agreement shall not be precluded from post-retirement term appointments with a Regents institution.

 6. Execution of a phased retirement agreement will not prevent an employee from retiring before the scheduled end of the agreement.